Last Updated: April 27th 2018

 During hands on testing we only have any particular dehumidifier in our possession for less than a month.
 During this time we run it extensively to perform various tests but we still don’t run it nearly as much as the average consumer does during the course of even the first few weeks of ownership.
 For this reason we use consumer reviews as an additional tool in assessing how durable any particular dehumidifier is.
 We can physically inspect the dehumidifier and comment on the quality of its parts and workmanship but, just like you, we have to rely mostly on consumer reviews to find out just how durable any particular dehumidifier is over the course of several months of use.
 Of course, many consumers post a review when they first get the dehumidifier.
 Most, however, leave a review at least after a few months of use.
 We use these reviews as a guide to help us better understand how durable and reliable any particular dehumidifier is.

-With that being said, at the time of this editorial review, the FFAD7033R1 has received over 250 consumer reviews with an exceptionally low negative review rate (% of reviews that are 1 or 2 star) of only 5%.
+With that being said, at the time of the first writing of this editorial review, the FFAD7033R1 has received over 250 consumer reviews with an exceptionally low negative review rate (% of reviews that are 1 or 2 star) of only 5%.
 This is the lowest negative review rate of all of the 70 pint dehumidifiers we’ve tested.
 The FAD704DWD stands at a negative review rate of 11% while the average negative review rate for the 70 pint size class is 19%.
 With such a low percentage of negative reviews it’s only reasonable for us to conclude that the FFAD7033R1 is one of the more durable and reliable dehumidifiers on the market.

 Overall Category Score